aframevr/aframe/docs/components/material.md

 otherwise, create a video element in the asset management system, and pass a selector for the `id` attribute (e.g., `#my-video`):

-Video autoplay policies are getting more and more strict and rules might vary accross browsers.
+Video autoplay policies are getting more and more strict and rules might vary across browsers.
 Mandatory user gesture is now commonly enforced.
 For maximum compatibility, you can offer a button that the user can click to start [video playback][startplayback].
 [Simple sample code][videotestcode] can be found in the docs.
 Pay particular attention to the [play-on-click component][videoplaycomponent]

 ```html
 <a-scene>